 The Company's 2018 Plan provided for the Company to issue restricted stock, restricted stock units, incentive stock options, and non-statutory stock options and other stock-based awards to employees, officers, members of the Board, consultants and advisors of the Company.
 The 2018 Plan was most recently amended in July 2020.
+The awards granted under this plan generally vest over a four-year period and have a 10-year contractual term.

-At September 30, 2020, the Company had granted 6,715,415 shares of common stock under the 2018 Plan, including an aggregate of 98,643 shares of common stock issuable upon the exercise of outstanding options under the 2018 Plan.
+At June 30, 2021, the Company had granted 6,715,415 shares of common stock under the 2018 Plan, including an aggregate of 98,643 shares of common stock issuable upon the exercise of outstanding options under the 2018 Plan.
+Of the awards granted, 10,152 have been forfeited or cancelled during the three and six months ended June 30, 2021.
 No shares remained available for future issuance under the 2018 Plan.
 Any options or awards outstanding under the 2018 Plan remain outstanding and effective.